mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 add a comment directly before it.
 Godoc will render the comment to the right of the item to which it pertains.

-Paragraphs must be separated by blank line.
+Paragraphs must be separated by blank lines.

-When HTML documentation is generated, URLs in documentation comments converted to hyperlinks.
+When HTML documentation is generated,
+URLs in documentation comments are converted to hyperlinks.

 Text to be output in a monospace font, such as code examples, should be indented farther than the other comment text.